WAT JAN 2 (วัดจันทร์)

 features also on a

-with Talaeng Kaeng road.
-This canal turns after a few hundred meters into Khlong Pratu
+running parallel with Talaeng Kaeng road.
+This canal turns after a few hundred meters

-Tha Phra (aka Khlong Klaeb).
-PBR does not mention this canal on his map; but aerial
+Khlong Pratu Tha Phra (aka Khlong Klaep).
+PBR does not mention this canal on his

-pictures still show some stretches of water south of the road leading to the old distillery.
+map; but aerial pictures still show some stretches of water south of the road leading to the

 Wat Jan's historical background and period of construction are unknown.